MicrosoftDocs/azure-docs/articles/iot-hub/iot-hub-create-use-iot-toolkit.md

 [!INCLUDE [iot-hub-resource-manager-selector](../../includes/iot-hub-resource-manager-selector.md)]

 This article shows you how to use the [Azure IoT Hub extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.azure-iot-toolkit) to create an Azure IoT hub.
-You can create one without an existing IoT project or create one from an existing IoT project.

 [!INCLUDE [updated-for-az](../../includes/updated-for-az.md)]